AtomicSmash/ultimate-mailchimp-plugin/readme.md

 `ULTIMATE_MAILCHIMP_API_KEY` - This is your key can be found in your account.

-`ULTIMATE_MAILCHIMP_DOUBLE_OPTIN` - Users will then be emailed when they are added to the list to confirm their status if this is set to true.

 ### Step 3 - Configure opt-in (encouraged)

 By default, when someone checks the "Sign me up to the MailChimp newsletter", the subscriber status is set to 'pending'.
 This will trigger a confirmation email from MailChimp.

 To make sure this functionality works.
 Go to your list > Settings > 'List name and campaign' and check the "Enable double opt-in" checkbox and save.
 [Like this](https://user-images.githubusercontent.com/1636310/43076417-1901cf3a-8e7c-11e8-8a8f-c5f0e63a0ff7.gif).

-If you would like to disable the double opt-in and force the user to be subscribed, add this constant to your config and set to `false`.
+If you would like to disable the double opt-in and force the user to be subscribed on sync, add this constant to your config and set to `false`.

 ```
 define('ULTIMATE_MAILCHIMP_DOUBLE_OPTIN', false);